-when an idea is hotly defended you can be pretty sure it's part of that person's religious system.
-Sometimes I simply describe religion as that cluster of ideas and hopes which we couldn't give up without changing what's in our souls.
+When an idea is bothy defended you can be pretty sure it's part of that person's religious system.
 Our dependence on a religious system whose teachings and symbols confirm our sense of order is decisive in maintaining our composure and balance in the face of life's challenges.
+Any challenge to these assumptions threatens our soul.